stephanospavlou/rm-blacklist/README.md

 will be ignored.

 ### Using ``blacklist.py``
-The script ``blacklist.py`` automate the process and will make your life easier (especially when blaclisting all of the files in a directory recursively).
+The script ``blacklist.py`` automates the process and tries to make your life easier (especially when blacklisting all of the files in a directory recursively).
 If you followed the aliasing instructions above, running the following command will blacklist the passed files: